 4. Get Sponsored Posts

-If you’ve become a popular affiliate marketer or a popular content creator for a while, but have yet to be contacted by brands to become an ambassador, pitching sponsored posts, to your favorite brands may be another way to gain their attention and get paid to wear their clothes.
+If you’ve become a popular affiliate marketer or a popular content creator for a while, but have yet to be contacted by brands to become an ambassador, this is for you.

 The good thing is that whether you run a blog or are more active on social media, you can still get sponsored by your favorite brands.

-First off, you need to make your content attractive to brands.
 Your content should always provide value to your audience, whether it’s informative, instructive, or purely entertaining.

 If you haven’t yet, create some posts featuring honest reviews of clothes from brands you actually buy from and like.
 Make sure to include gorgeous photos of yourself wearing those clothes.

 Then, create a Sponsor page on your blog, letting prospective brands and advertisers know that you’re open to sponsored posts.
-For social media, it can be as simple as including a line saying something like “For sponsorships or partnerships, email me at [your email address]” in your profile or About Me section.

-Though you’ve set up your sponsor page and contact information, you don’t need to wait for companies to notice you.
-You can start pitching your ideas for sponsored posts by contacting and emailing your favorite brands and expressing your ideas.
+Yup, you can start pitching your ideas for sponsored posts by contacting and emailing your favorite brands and expressing your ideas.

 After perseverance and hard work, if you’re lucky, you can get paid a few times to wear clothes and create content about them.
-You may even get free clothes out of this!

-Don’t limit yourself to the usual editorial, text + photo post.
-You may want to create posts teaching ways to wear a certain clothing item, how to accessorize, or even a music or dance video featuring yourself wearing the featured clothes.
+You may want to create posts teaching ways to wear a certain clothing item, how to accessorize, or even a music video featuring yourself wearing the featured clothes.

 5. Show off Your Athletic Side